sososkxksodkd/Amogus/README.md

             local totalDist = (root.Position - tPos).Magnitude
             if totalDist < 5 then return true end

-            currentSpeed = currentSpeed > 0 and currentSpeed or 60
+            currentSpeed = currentSpeed > 0 and currentSpeed or RyuConfig.IslandSpeed
             local t = totalDist / currentSpeed
             if t < 0.1 then return true end